-The 44-year-old commander works in civilian life as a pipefitter at Armeo Steel Corporation.
-A 1953 graduate of Ashland High School, Robinson is married to the former Mary Miller of Ashland, They have two children, Regina and James, title "The Guard is America at Its Best" will begin in Kentucky this month, Radio, television and newspaper advertisements will promote the new "Kentucky Brigade."
+The 44-year-old commander works in civilian life as a pipefitter at Armco Steel Corporation.
+A 1953 graduate of Ashland High School, Robinson is married to the former Mary Miller of Ashland.
+They have two children, Regina and James.